 These investments in equity instruments are held for medium- to long-term strategic purposes.
-Accordingly, the management elected to designate these investments in equity instruments as at FVTOCI as they believe that recognizing short-term fluctuations in these investments' fair value in profit or loss would not be consistent with the Company's strategy of holding these investments for long-term purposes.
+Accordingly, the management elected to designate these investments in equity instruments as at FVTOCI as they believe that recognizing short-term fluctuations in these investments' fair value in profit or loss would not be consistent with the Group's strategy of holding these investments for long-term purposes.

-In 2020, the Company purchased Bloom Energy shares for \$22,949 thousand and Semisils Applied Materials Corp., Ltd shares in the amount of \$10,000 thousand.
+In 2020, the Group purchased Bloom Energy shares in the amount of \$22,949 thousand and Semisils Applied Materials Corp., Ltd. shares in the amount of \$10,000 thousand.
 These investments were for medium to long-term strategic purposes and therefore designated to the fair value measurement through other comprehensive income.

-The Company adjusted the investments to diversify risk in 2020, and sold Bloom Energy shares in the amount of \$173,021 thousand in fair value measurement.
-Other equity interest non-current financial assets at fair value through unrealized profit or loss in the amount of \$58,554 thousand transfers to retained earnings.
+The Group adjusted the investments in order to diversify risk in 2020, and sold Bloom Energy shares in the amount of \$173,021 thousand in fair value measurement.
+Other equity interest non-current financial assets at fair value through unrealized profit or loss in the amount of \$58,554 thousand transferred to retained earnings.